dnamgyal/ruby-oo-relationships-practice-gym-membership-exercise-nyc01-seng-ft-042020/README.md

 **Lifter**

-  - Get a list of all lifters
+  - Get a list of all lifters #done

   - Get a list of all the memberships that a specific lifter has